-DESCRIPTION OF ACTIVITY RECEPTOR DESCRIPTION OF IMPACT EFFECT/DESCRIP TION OF MAGNITUDE VALUE OF SENSITIVITY MAGNITUDE OF CHANGE SIGNIFICAN CE OF IMPACT IMPACT MANAGEMENT/CONTROL MEASURES RESIDUAL IMPACT AFTER MITIGATION Ambient noise as a result of machinery use and movement (also through the use of airborne equipment) Terrestrial ecology and biodiversity Residing and nesting organisms can be disturbed Adverse Direct Reversible Minor Short term On-site Likely Low Minor Low (2) Restrict excessive noise to areas of activities only.
+DESCRIPTION OF ACTIVITY RECEPTOR DESCRIPTION OF IMPACT EFFECT/DESCRIPT ION OF MAGNITUDE VALUE OF SENSITIVITY MAGNITUDE OF CHANGE SIGNIFICA NCE OF IMPACT IMPACT MANAGEMENT/CONTROL MEASURES RESIDUAL IMPACT AFTER MITIGATIO N cleared areas upon completion of exploration activities.
+Ambient noise as a result of machinery use and movement (also through the use of airborne equipment) Terrestrial ecology and biodiversity Residing and nesting organisms can be disturbed Adverse Direct Reversible Minor Short term On-site Likely Low Minor Low (2) Restrict excessive noise to areas of activities only.
 Restrict excessive noise to daytime hours (7 am to 5 pm weekdays and 7 am until 1 pm on Saturday).
 No activities between dusk and dawn.
 Drill equipment shall be suitably positioned to ensure that noisy equipment is away from receptors.
 All equipment to be shut down or throttled back between periods of use.
 Respect civic aviation regulations about the use of a drone.
-Low (1) Increased movement of machinery Terrestrial ecology and biodiversity Residing and nesting organisms such as reptiles can be disturbed, injured or killed Adverse Direct Partly Reversible Moderate Short term On-site Possible Low Minor Low (2) Restrict movements to areas of activities only.
-Use existing tracks and routes only.
-Identify rare, endangered, threatened and protected species in advance and avoid these.
-Route new tracks around protected species and sensitive areas.
-Low (1)
+Low (1) Increased Terrestrial Residing and Adverse Low Minor Low (2) - Restrict movements to Low (1) movement of machinery ecology and biodiversity nesting organisms such Direct Partly Reversible LOW WITTOT 1000 (2) areas of activities only.Use existing tracks and